 An SCA internship offers a range of beneﬁts.
-In addition to the many personal beneﬁts of service, members serving internships receive living and travel allowances, housing, and – for those serving longer than 16 weeks – full medical coverage.
+In addition to the many personal beneﬁts of service, members serving internships receive living and travel allowances, and housing.
 Qualifying members are also eligible for an AmeriCorps Education Award upon completion of their term of service.

 |Living Allowance||Housing||Travel Allowance||Education Award/Loan Forbearance*||Medical Coverage Insurance||Uniform|